TU-CSCI3362-SP22/activity-state/README.md

 machine submit: 'I am another string in the machine'. machine vend.
 ```
+## Revelation!

-3.Boss just got back from his trip to Nepal and wants to ensure the fortune machine stands in line with *everyone's* values!
+Your boss just got back from his trip to Nepal and wants to ensure the fortune machine stands in line with *everyone's* values!
 Only universally accepted wisdom should be dispensed!
 This is going to mean adding a user-submittable word filtering system!
 Create a word filter that censors our user-submitted filter substrings from fortunes.
+Maybe replace the "unwise" inputted substring with asterisks?

 Look at all the conditionals in the FortuneMachine's action methods!
 We have to edit all those? ooof.
 This all seems pretty messy.
 Good thing our fortune machine runs pharo!

-4. Let's apply the State pattern!
+# Let's apply the State pattern!

 ![Now we're going to put all the behavior of a state into one class.](now.png)